lilyporter/HangmanGame/README.md

 # HangmanGame
-Play a game of hangman with your computer.
+Play a game of hangman against your computer.